FluentLenium/FluentLenium/README.markdown

 You can also override the setDefaultConfig method and use both selenium and FluentLenium way (withDefaultSearchWait,withDefaultPageWait) to configure your driver.

 ## Browser Lifecycle
-For jUnit and testNG, you can define the browser lifecycle.
+For JUnit and TestNG, you can define the browser lifecycle.
 Use the class annotation @SharedDriver and you will be able to define how the driver will be created:
 ```java
 @SharedDriver(type = SharedDriver.SharedType.ONCE)